 - West Virginia

-What’s more, all of those places besides DE offer legal online wagering, too.
+What’s more, all those places besides DE also offer legal online wagering.
 In all of those places, you don’t have to be a resident to place bets.
 You merely need to satisfy the eligibility requirements like being at least 21.

 In fact, you can register for the various sportsbooks from your home in MD.
 The same goes for depositing funds into your account, browsing the odds, and withdrawing winnings back into your funding source.
 The only time you have to physically cross the state border into one of those places is when you actually place your bets.